kenwuuu/pencil-it-in-web/README.md

 ### pencil it in is the first shared calendar built for friends, not meetings.

-pencil it in shows your group’s real-time availability instantly—no invites, no back-and-forth, just instant visibility to plan hangouts fast.
+pencil it in shows your group’s real-time availability instantly—no invites, no back-and-forth, just instant visibility to join hangouts fast.

 - Your feed shows every event that your friends want you to go to.
 There are no invite lists, your entire friends list can see every event you make.